 There is no connection between the power outage and your machine.
 Unfortunately, if sounds like your machine will need some major repair.
 Our washer had the same sound and nothing we could do helped the situation.
 A washer repair person checked it and recommended we buy a new machine as the repair would be almost as expensive as a new machine.

 Our washing machine was making a squealing noise during the spin cycle.
 I called a repair man.
 He found a piece of wire that came out of my husband's pocket during the washing and went through one of the drain holes in the drum.
-Luckily, it did not do any damage and did not cost much to get it repaired.

 It must reset on you and one part wont turn back on